 If you draw or paint for a living you certainly can’t afford to dry up and if you are a keen amateur artist you can’t put off projects forever, you have to get something done.

 Dedicate time to your art every day, find a slot, even if it’s only for 30 mins, and use it to keep in the habit.
-Learn a new technique, or draw one picture little by little.
+Learn new techniques, or try drawing one picture little by little..
 This is how I get things done.

 You’ll be amazed at how quickly a drawing develops.
 Don’t pressurize yourself to get it done quickly.
 That’s a surefire way to mess up.
 Take your time and enjoy the process.

-I’ve compiled a list that will help you come up with some drawing inspiration ideas.
+I’ve compiled an ideas list that will help you come up with some creative inspiration.
 Choose the ideas that resonate with you the most and start drawing.

-If you need some structure why not grab a course and follow along?
+If you need some creative flow why not grab a course and follow along?
+This course by Sorie Kim is a bestseller on Domestika

 If you’ve never heard of Domestika, read this: Is Domestika Worth It?
 The Pros and Cons for Artists and Designers